Living the Third Way

 Growing in Love - The Third Way

 The local Bethany Community is exploring our to deepen our commitment to discipleship and living Jesus’ Way of Nonviolence.
 We call this the “Third Way” - because often the solutions the world offers are steeped in false dichotomy, rivalry and violence.
 The gospel will always show us a nonviolent third way to any conflict or problematic situation if we look closely enough and are open to the Spirit of peace. truth and life.
-We have taken the structure of the Seven Stories to provide us a framework for our reflection, teaching and prayer.
-We are not running the Bible Study course, instead we focus on the spiritual application of the stories in our lives - how they can help us to grow together as community and individually in nonviolence.

 2) Sharing Circle/Sheep Dip - In the Sharing Circle, we take time to listen to each other talking about our everyday lives and allowing for embodied spiritual growth and an acceptance of our true authentic and beloved self as God's creation.
 The Sheep Dip is what we call the time we reflect together on the Christian nonviolent response to social and political issues - what is the nonviolent Christian response?